Exonaut/TeamBlobfish/index.md

 ![Admin Cockpit](https://raw.githubusercontent.com/Exonaut/TeamBlobfish/gh-pages/user_cockpit.png)

 For user management, an administration interface was set up from the beginning with the most important functionalities, including among others:
-The creation of user accounts, the deletion of these or the simple editing of existing user accounts.In addition, the administration interface has other functions.
+The creation of user accounts, the deletion of these or the simple editing of existing user accounts.
+In addition, the administration interface has other functions.
 # Overhauled Booking Process

 ![Delivery](https://raw.githubusercontent.com/Exonaut/TeamBlobfish/gh-pages/delivery-order.png)